 Summary:

 The Barbour County school district in Alabama consists of 3 schools: 2 elementary schools (Barbour County Intermediate School and Barbour County Primary School) and 1 high school (Barbour County High School).
-Unfortunately, the data paints a concerning picture of persistently low academic performance across the district, with all three schools lagging far behind state averages on standardized test scores and school rankings.
+Unfortunately, the data indicates that the academic performance of these schools is significantly below the state average.

 Thank you for your feedback!